 Different Types of Sportsbooks

-Ohio decided to create three different sportsbook licenses, which will result in several different wagering options for bettors in the state.
+Ohio decided to create three different sportsbook licenses, which has resulted in several different wagering options for bettors in the state.

 Type A sportsbook licenses are the traditional type.
 Existing casinos in the state, along with all the sports teams, NASCAR, and the PGA Tour, qualify for a Type A sports betting license, which entitles them to two online “skins” or license partners.
 For example, the Cleveland Guardians would be able to partner with two online sportsbooks, who would able to operate in the state through the licensing agreement with the team.
 This type of license is common in many states.

 Type C licenses are where things get interesting.
 Administered by the state lottery commission, any establishment with a liquor license can apply to install a betting kiosk at their business.
-This will result in hundreds of kiosks throughout the state.
-The kiosks will be run by the Lottery and will have lower limits and fewer options than online sportsbooks, but it will be a great way for those who may not want to open up an online account to put a few bucks on the game they are watching.
+This will eventually result in hundreds of kiosks throughout the state.
+The kiosks are be run by the Lottery and have lower limits and fewer options than online sportsbooks, but it is a great way for those who may not want to open up an online account to put a few bucks on the game they are watching.

 Ohio Online Sportsbooks

 So how many online sportsbooks will make their way to Ohio?
 Right now it looks like quite a few will be in the state.
-Each of Ohio’s casinos (4) and racinos (7), will be eligible to host two online sports betting skins a piece.
+Each of Ohio’s casinos (4) and racinos (7), are eligible to host two online sports betting skins a piece.
 Add to that list the state’s nine sports teams, NASCAR and the PGA Tour, and the Pro Football Hall of Fame (?), and there is the potential for well over two dozen online sportsbooks to end up operating in the state.
-The list probably won’t grow that long, but the big guys will definitely be in the state on Day 1.
+The list probably won’t grow that long, but over a dozen opened up shop on Day 1.

 - DraftKings Sportsbook